Giskard-AI/giskard-hub/script-docs/hub/sdk/index.rst

         - ``groundedness``: The output of the model should be grounded in the conversation.
         - ``string_match``: The output of the model should contain a specific string (keyword or sentence).
         - ``metadata``: The metadata output of the model should match a list of JSON path rules.
+    - ``semantic_similarity``: The output of the model should be semantically similar to the reference.
     - ``params``: A dictionary of parameters for the check.
 The parameters depend on the check type:
         - For the ``correctness`` check, the parameter is ``reference`` (type: ``str``), which is the expected output.
         - For the ``conformity`` check, the parameter is ``rules`` (type: ``list[str]``), which is a list of rules that the conversation should follow.